Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Dionysos.md

 |       3        |      1       |   1 CT    |   3 CT   | 8 Meters |

 Inspire a target with a dramatic urge to fight.
-The target receives +1 on all attack rolls, but cannot move away from enemies for the duration.
+The target receives [[Dice mechanics#Advantage |Advantage]] on all attack rolls, but cannot move away from enemies for the duration.

 ------------------
 <b><ins><i>Spin the Bottle:</i></ins></b>